ibm-cloud-docs/vmwaresolutions/services/ocp_overview.md

 ### Selection of the target cluster for installation
 {: #ocp_overview-select-target-cluster}

 During deployment and Day 2 operations, you are prompted for the cluster.
-You can install the service to the management cluster or any workload cluster.
+You can install the service on the management cluster or any workload cluster.

 ### Bastion details
 {: #ocp_overview-bastion}